Frequently Asked Questions (FAQ)

 Can I apply to more than one stream?

 You can apply to a maximum of two streams.
-To do so, you will need to complete two separate applications and state your preferred stream on each application form.
+To do so, you will need to complete two separate applications and email the graduate inbox on email@example.com with your preference.
 Please note for the science stream you need a degree in natural, physical or life science.

 Can I apply again if unsuccessful this year?